Wines

 International Cuisine Dishes:

-• French Cuisine: Coq au Vin, a classic French dish where chicken is cooked in red wine, harmonizes beautifully with Pinot Noir.
+• French Cuisine: Coq au Vin, a classic French dish where chicken is cooked in red wine, harmonizes beautifully with Pinot Noir taste.
 The wine’s acidity and fruitiness accentuate the dish's savoury and aromatic components.

 • Italian Cuisine: Risotto with wild mushrooms echoes the earthy notes found in many Pinot Noirs, creating a symphony of flavours that celebrate the earth's bounty.